 - Resistance training 3 times weekly in sarcopenia is effective in improving strength, muscle mass, and associated mobility deficits.
 In patients with sarcopenia secondary to androgen deprived prostate cancer patients, a 12-week resistance training intervention effectively improved sarcopenia, body fat percentage, strength and quality of life.

 - Creatine phosphate supplementation provides further benefit for sarcopenia.
-Experts recommend a higher daily protein intake of 1.1g/kg (body weight) per day, if no renal insufficiency or other contraindications are presentlthough still controversial, recently reviewed data shows enhancements in both skeletal muscle mass and function with leucine supplementation.
-As part of a multi- modal intervention, increasing dietary protein intakes may support not only muscle mass maintenance but also bone health when calcium and vitamin D intakes are adequate.
+Experts recommend a higher daily protein intake of 1.1g/kg (body weight) per day if there is no renal insufficiency or other contraindications are present.
+Although still controversial, data shows enhancements in both skeletal muscle mass and function with leucine supplementation.
+As part of a multi- modal intervention, increasing dietary protein intake may support not only muscle mass maintenance but also bone health when calcium and vitamin D intakes are adequate.

 - Testosterone replacement in men with sarcopenia shows a definite improvement in muscle mass and strength.
 The reported side effect regarding an elevated risk for prostate cancer in combination with other potential side effects such as allergic reactions, fluid retention, gynecomastia, polycythemia, sleep apnea, loss of appetite, nausea, depression, or mood changes limits its usefulness in the treatment of sarcopenia and authors saw also no clear indication for androgen therapy use in the older persons to counter sarcopenia

-- Growth hormone replacement increases muscle mass but not strength in sarcopenia.
-Nonetheless, possible side effects, including fluid retention, joint swelling, joint pain, gynecomastia, orthostatic hypotension, increased risk of diabetes, and carpal tunnel syndrome may put into question it’s relative benefit vs. risk ratio.
+- In sarcopenia, growth hormone replacement therapy results in increases muscle mass but not in strength.
+Nonetheless, possible side effects of growth hormone replacement include fluid retention, joint swelling, joint pain, gynecomastia, orthostatic hypotension, increased risk of diabetes, and carpal tunnel syndrome.
+This puts into question its relative benefit vs. risk ratio.